Chiang Khan Skywalk

 สกายวอร์ก เชียงคาน

-High on a forested ridge in Loei Province, Chiang Khan Skywalk extends boldly from a clifftop at Phu Kok Ngio, high above the confluence of the Mekong and Hueang rivers, offering visitors an adrenaline-pumping perspective over the water and the hills of Laos beyond.
-This glass-bottomed platform juts out over the valley below, creating an exhilarating experience that combines natural beauty with modern engineering.
-The skywalk provides an entirely new way to appreciate the region’s mountainous terrain, transforming what was once just a scenic viewpoint into an interactive adventure that tests your nerves while rewarding your courage.
+High on a forested ridge in Loei Province, Chiang Khan Skywalk extends from a clifftop at Phu Kok Ngio, above the confluence of the Mekong and Hueang rivers, giving views over the water and the hills of Laos beyond.
+This glass-bottomed platform juts out over the valley below.
+The skywalk sits about 20 km from Chiang Khan town — a separate outing from the town’s own riverside evening market, Chiang Khan Walking Street.

 Standing on the transparent platform feels like floating in mid-air as you peer down through the glass floor to the river and forest some 80 metres below.
 The panoramic views stretch across the Mekong and the rolling hills of Laos on the far bank, with ridgelines fading into the distance like watercolor brushstrokes.
 Early morning visitors often witness a spectacular sea of mist flowing along the river valley, while the crisp air carries the fresh scent of the surrounding forest.
 During clear conditions, you can see the Mekong winding far below and the Lao hills rising beyond it.